Absolute war: War of observation

-Ideal War
+Ideal war

-Absolute War is often confused with a different concept of ideal war featured in the first chapter of On War.
+Absolute war is often confused with a different concept of ideal war featured in the first chapter of On War.
 In that discussion, Clausewitz explains that ideal war is a philosophical abstraction—a "logical fantasy"—that is impossible in practice because it is not directed or constrained by political motives or concerns, nor limited by the practical constraints of time, space, and human nature.
 He called warfare constrained by these moderating real-world influences real war.
-Absolute War is also routinely confused with "Total War," a term that does not appear on Vom Kriege.
+Absolute war is also routinely confused with "total war", a term that does not appear on On War.

 Ideal war can be seen as an act of violence without compromise by mirror-image states pursuing objectives of the very highest importance, in which they fight to war's "logical" extremes; it is a war unaffected by political and moral considerations or moderation.

-The three Reciprocal Actions
+The three reciprocal actions

 The utmost use of force

 The first reciprocal action states that war in its most logical form would involve each state continually reciprocating each other's use of force plus additional force to maintain a superiority.
-Clausewitz states that "...it follows that he who uses force unsparingly; without reference to bloodshed involved, must obtain a superiority if his adversary uses less vigour in [the] application [of force]."
+Clausewitz states that "it follows that he who uses force unsparingly; without reference to bloodshed involved, must obtain a superiority if his adversary uses less vigour in [the] application [of force]".
 This action leads to both warring parties using violence to its utmost extent and leads to the first extreme of war.

 The aim is to disarm the enemy

 The second reciprocal action describes a situation where two or more hostile states try to impose their will on the other.
 Clausewitz states that the logical purpose of war is to make the opponent comply with one's will.
-However, an opponent oftentimes refuses to comply with their opponent's will until it becomes the least oppressive of available options to the oppressed party.
+However, an opponent often refuses to comply with their opponent's will until it becomes the least oppressive of available options to the oppressed party.
 Therefore, to make a state comply with their opponent's will, a state must place its adversary in a position that is deemed more oppressive to it than the oppressor's will to ensure compliance.
 Furthermore, the more oppressive position cannot be temporary, or appear to be temporary because the enemy is more likely to wait out the oppressive circumstance they are in when they can see the prospect of being in a better position at a later stage.
 Therefore, in order to best achieve this position a state must disarm its enemy by forcing it into a position from which it cannot resist.